TheNoviceProspect/PongSharp/README.md

 On Windows : `./build.ps1 -buildMode "Debug"` or `./build.ps1 -buildMode "Release"`

 If you ommit the `-buildMode` parameter the scripts will assume "Debug" builds

+You can also add the `-run` parameter to the build script and the app just starts right after a successful build in the same mode as above.